cteliStolenFocus/aai-511-team-8/TEAM8_Journal.md

 - Checked in picked data frame
 - Started the Project Management documentation
 - Team code review of file load code
+### 07/24/2023
+- Started work on creating an initial model the uses LSTM